 - Stir the mixture completely and add your clothing.

 - Rinse the clothes with clean water and hang them outside to dry thoroughly.

 The Bottom Line

 Never attempt to salvage belongings that could put your health at risk.
 When it doubt, throw it out!
-If you have any other questions or concerns about what can be salvaged in a house fire, or if you need to schedule fire restoration services, please contact Rainbow International® today.
+If you have any other questions or concerns about what can be salvaged in a house fire, or if you need to schedule fire restoration services, please contact Rainbow Restoration® today.

 Need help cleaning up the clutter?
 Contact Molly Maid, a Neighborly company, today to schedule an appointment.